 Tucked away not far from the Munich Botanical Garden, the Magdalenenklause was built by Effner in 1725-1728.
 Commissioned by Max Emanuel, he didn’t live to see the building’s completion.
 The project was, however, taken over by his son, Elector Karl Albrecht.

 While the Magdalenenklause looks like it’s falling apart, the ruin appearance is intentional.
 Inside there is religious imagery.
-The single-storey building is a place for reflection.
+The single-story building is a place for reflection.

 In the main palace, a selection of rooms on the first floor are open to visitors.
+Nymphenburg Palace hours vary throughout the year so take that into consideration.
 If you’re visiting during the winter, take note that the park palaces are not open.
-The main palace is open year round.
+The main palace is open year-round.